 Most children prepare to receive their First Eucharist around 2nd grade.
 Every year, we prepare dozens of children from both public and Catholic schools for this important event in their faith lives.
 Parental involvement is both encouraged and expected, as parents are the primary teachers and models of Christian faith for their children.

 We have Sunday morning gatherings for family formation and take-home materials to provide you with personal resources.
-Contact the office of Family Faith Formation at (805) 781-8220 ext.
-15 or contact Terry Burrows at firstname.lastname@example.org.
+Contact Laura Pompa at (805) 781-8220 ext 39 or by email to: email@example.com.

 The Rite of Confirmation completes the Sacraments of Initiation and brings members into fuller communion with the faith through formal assent given as adults.
 For baptized Catholics, confirmation is most commonly received during high school.

 A program of later adult confirmation is also available to those who have yet to receive the sacrament.
 Adult confirmation is also for those baptized into different Christian traditions who wish to begin practicing the Catholic faith.
-Contact the office of Family Faith Formation at (805) 781-8220 ext.
-15 or contact Terry Burrows at email@example.com.
+Contact Laura Pompa at (805) 781-8220 ext 39 or by email to: firstname.lastname@example.org.

 The Sacrament of Marriage involves a lifetime commitment.
 It is both joyful and profound.
 Preparation for Catholic marriage requires six months advance notice in the Diocese of Monterey, including a time of preparation and counseling and a weekend Engaged Encounter Retreat.
 The Mission hosts dozens of weddings each year, but our facilities and parking are limited.
 We cannot accept “destination” weddings.
 You must be a current or recent parish member or immediate family to a registered parish member.
 For more information contact Corina Onato at firstname.lastname@example.org.